Blog Best Practices

 You create a brand that builds emotional connections.

 Modern marketers are skilled in building brands that connect to people on a personal level.
 The informal tone of voice, personalized messaging, and other marketing tactics make people feel like they have a personal connection with your brand.
+One effective way to enhance this connection is to embed LinkedIn feed on website, allowing visitors to see your brand’s latest updates and engage directly with your content.

 Many companies also find it useful to show the human faces behind the brand.
 When customers see the people that run the company, they develop a connection to them, because they’re much more relatable than a faceless brand.